 Current List of Supported File Formats – Windows and Linux

-As LibreOffice Impress is constantly evolving and being enhanced along with Windows and Linux, it is always wise to check what are the actual file types are supported.
-Refer below wiki pages which contains the supported lists.
+As LibreOffice Impress is constantly evolving and being enhanced along with Windows and Linux, it is always wise to check the actual file types supported.
+Refer to the wiki pages, which contain the supported lists.

 Playing the Video

-During presentation mode, the video is likely to be full screen and may flicker sometimes.
+The video will likely be full screen during presentation mode and may flicker sometimes.
 I feel this is a bug.

 Note: Impress does not store the embedded videos inside the presentation files.
 So, if you remove the video from the path or distribute the presentation to others, make sure to distribute the inserted video files as well along with it.

 Removing the Video

 You can simply select the video inside the slide and click delete to remove it.

 You may want to watch the below video on how it is done.
 Don’t forget to subscribe to our YouTube channel.

 This is the easiest way to insert any video in the Impress presentation slide.
 Make sure to install the codecs required and save the file.
 If you are carrying your presentation via cloud/Drive or USB stick, make sure to take the video file as well and keep the video in the same place as the Impress file.